FredrikNilback/CleanCodeKMeans/README.md

 The weakness of this clustering algorithm is that it can be heavily affected by outliers, as it always assigns datapoints to a cluster no matter what.
 This means that in datasets with a lot of outliers the clusters can be distorted.

-*DBSCAN
+### DBSCAN
-DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm that does not initially know how many groups to divide the data in to.
+DBSCAN (*'Density-Based Spatial Clustering of Applications with Noise'*) is a clustering algorithm that does not initially know how many groups to divide the data in to.
 It works by having the user input an "epsilon" value aswell as a "minimum data points" value.
 The Epsilon value determines the distance each datapoint is "allowed" to look within to find neighbors.
 The minimum data points value determines how many datapoints must be found within the allowed range in order for that data point to be considered a "core data point".